n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Kafka/README.md

 ### 3. Set node

-We will use the Set node to set the data coming from the previous node.
-This data gets passed on to the next node in the workflow.
+We will use the Set node to ensure that only the data that we set in this node gets passed on to the next nodes in the workflow.
 ::: v-pre
 1. Click on ***Add Value*** and select 'String' from the dropdown list.
 2. Enter `Name` in the ***Name*** field.